kylejones200/PoleRisk/docs/source/usage.rst

 Usage Guide
 ==========

-This guide provides an overview of how to use the Soil Moisture Analyzer package.
+This guide provides an overview of how to use the PoleRisk package for utility pole health assessment and maintenance optimization.

 Basic Usage
 -----------